Malvan: Transport links

-People / Demography
+Demographics

 Malvan is a Municipal Council city in the district of Sindhudurg, Maharashtra.
 Malvan City is divided into 17 wards for which elections are held every 5 years.
 As of 2011 India census, the Malvan Municipal Council has a population of 18,648 of which 9,663 are males while 8,985 are females as per report released by Census India 2011.

 The population of Children with age 0-6 is 1364 which is 7.31% of the total population of Malvan (M Cl).
 In Malvan Municipal Council, the female sex ratio is 930 against the state average of 929.
 Moreover, the child sex ratio in Malvan is around 876 compared to the Maharashtra state average of 894.
 The literacy rate of Malvan city is 93.00%, higher than the state average of 82.34%.
 In Malvan, male literacy is around 94.76% while the female literacy rate is 91.11%.

 Malvan Municipal Council has total administration over 4,620 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Municipal Council limits and impose taxes on properties coming under its jurisdiction.

 This area of the Konkan is predominantly Hindu and the majority of these Hindus are Kshatriya Marathas, Bhandaris, Gabits and Kudaldeshkar Gaud Brahmins, Rajapur Saraswat Brahmins.
 Anganewadi Jatra and 'Bramhan Dev Jatra' are the major fairs in the region.
 Several Malvani emigres return to their native place every year during August–September to attend Ganeshotsav, Ram Navami, and various other local festivals.

 Much of the population, especially Bhandaris, Gabits, and Konkani people are found on the Konkan coast.
 Especially in Karwar, Ankola, Kumta, Honavar (Karnataka) & Goa, these people migrated from Malvan way back in the 17th century.
 They have their ancestral Kuldevatas at Malvan (Dev Rameshwar) etc.